perfsonar/docs/release_candidates/4.0rc2/_sources/install_psui.txt

 Debian and RHEL package systems are able to automatically satisfy perfsonarUI's dependency to Tomcat or Tomcat could be installed beforehand through default repositories.

-Installing on Linux using repositotry
+Installing on Linux using repository
 =====================================

 Recommended way of installation of perfsonarUI is by adding the perfSONAR repositories and installing the package using native packaging system.